An IDF reservist's top ten takeaways after returning from Gaza

 The sacrifices that were made by reservists and mandatory soldiers were made under the implicit promise that they would be in exchange for victory.
 The state has to consider in its policies and strategic decisions not just the feelings of hostage families and residents who have to return home but also those who have willingly given everything for them and the state.

 Reservists want a resolution to the problems that led to October 7; they don’t want this war to become yet another round in an ongoing conflict.
-While we will continue to fight for Israel, we don’t want to have to come back to Gaza and Lebanon in a few years’ time – for not just our sake but also for that of all Israelis and Palestinians.
+While we will continue to fight for Israel, we don’t want to have to come back to Gaza and Lebanon in a few years’ time – not just for our sake but also for that of all Israelis and Palestinians.